 Ottawa is appealing because it is a small and densely populated city, while Montreal’s reputation as a “great food city” makes it a logical expansion target.
 The heavy snowfall in both markets could also make Urbery enticing to residents reluctant to venture out during the winter months, says Rawat.

 After launching as a desktop-only product, Urbery introduced its first iPhone app on Oct.
 1 (an Android app is currently in development).
-The app has been an instant hit, already accounting for between 15% t0 20% of Urbery’s orders.
+The app has been an instant hit, already accounting for between 15-20% of Urbery’s orders.

 “Once you launch an app and people start downloading it, it becomes so easy for them to get your service in their hands versus going to the desktop,” says Rawat, who predicts that the app could soon account for as much as half of Urbery’s orders.

-A new licence from the Alcohol and Gaming Commission of Ontario, meanwhile, means that Urbery can now include beer, wine and spirits with its orders, with a $10 flat fee for delivery.
+A new license from the Alcohol and Gaming Commission of Ontario license, meanwhile, means that Urbery can now include beer, wine and spirits with its orders with a $10 flat fee for delivery.

 Urbery customers can choose from approximately 1,000 alcohol products, which are sold at the same price as LCBO and The Beer Store outlets.
 About 10% of Urbery orders currently include alcohol, says Rawat.

 The company has also expanded its coverage area to include midtown Toronto, with plans to grow into North York and the city’s west end in the winter.
-Rawat says the company’s expansion plans are determined in part by where people are applying to become one of its delivery people, known as a “Ggrocery guru.”
+Rawat says the company’s expansion plans are determined in part by where people are applying to become one of its delivery people, known as a “Grocery Guru.”

-“We need to take care of both demand and supply in our model, so having people interested in actually becoming our grocery guru is very important,” says Rawat, who adds the company receives about 50 applications a week.
+“We need to take care of both demand and supply in our model, so having people interested in actually becoming our Grocery Guru is very important,” says Rawat, who says the company receives about 50 applications a week.
 “Our process starts from that and then we layer in other potential customer data such as income, family size, technology adoption rate, etc.”

 About 70% of Urbery’s business is from repeat customers who have tried the service and been impressed, with an increasing number of customers now doing a full shop via the service.
 Order sizes are increasing as more families begin using the service, buying bigger-ticket items like diapers, four litres of milk, etc.

-Rawat says that Urbery is driving between $50,000 and $60,000 a month in business to grocery retailers, which include all of the major banners.
+Rawat says that Urbery is driving between $50,000 and $60,000 a month in business to the grocery retailers used by its Grocery Gurus, which include all of the major banners.